What is sports car insurance?

-We’ve put together this short guide to help you better understand the implications of owning a sports car from an insurance point of view.
+We’ve put together this short guide to help you better understand what it’s like to own a sports car and all you need to know about insuring it.

-There’s nothing specific you need to look for in an insurance policy on a sports car, but it’s always a good idea to read the policy wording in advance if you have anything specific you want covered.
+While there’s nothing specific you need to look for in an insurance policy on a sports car, it’s always a good idea to read the policy wording in advance, especially if you have anything specific you want covered.

-For instance, you might want to be sure you’re covered against vandalism or malicious damage to the tyres, paintwork or (on a cabriolet) the fabric roof.
+For instance, you might want to be sure you’re covered for things like vandalism or malicious damage to the tyres, paintwork or (on a cabriolet) the fabric roof.

-Even if you’ve found a policy that covers every scenario you can imagine, you must fully disclose all details of the car to avoid having an insurance claim refused.
-This includes any optional extras or other modifications you or a previous owner made.
+Even if you’ve found a policy that covers every scenario you can imagine, you must fully disclose all your car’s details to make sure your claim isn’t refused.
+Depending on the insurer, this may include any optional extras or other modifications made to change the way the car looks or drives.

 What qualifies as a sports car?

-Admiral defines sports cars as cars designed as performance vehicles ‘from the get-go’: things like coupes, roadsters and GTs.
+We define sports cars as performance cars like coupes, roadsters and GTs.

 Your car may still be considered a sports car even if it doesn’t fall into one of these categories.